HaolinZhong/JavetteCache/README.md

 # JavetteCache
-A mini distributed cache implemented in Java.
+A mini distributed LRUCache implemented in Java.